-The gap is caused by negative equity that your vehicle may have.
+The negative equity that your vehicle may have causes the gap.
 This is when your vehicle is worth less than what you owe on it.
 This can occur through a couple different avenues including:

 - Taking out a long-term loan that means lower payments, but slower equity building.

 - Deprecation of the vehicle.
 Cars lose value at different paces and the insurance company determines what the deprecation is for your car.